Noctiluca scintillans: Eutrophication

 Noctiluca scintillans was first discovered in the Arabian Sea in the 2000s, according to a recent study, which was also the first time that the sea water was undersaturated with oxygen.
 Since then, winter dissolved oxygen concentrations in the upper euphotic zone have remained low.
 It has been shown that the species grows best in an environment with abundant light (for the green genus) and with a lower dissolved oxygen concentration, this increases oxygen uptake in the species and further decreases oxygen levels.
 This allows the species to grow faster and thus creates waves of green Noctiluca scintillans blooms in the Arabian Sea every winter.

 The eutrophication of the water is therefore not directly related to Noctiluca scintillans, but the fact that the dissolved oxygen concentration is already slightly low during the monsoon period shows a more consistent development of the species which worsens the situation by increasing its oxygen uptake and decreasing the amount of available dissolved oxygen.
 This decrease in natural dissolved oxygen is actually caused by the presence of phytoplankton brought in by the hypoxic waters of the Southern Ocean during the monsoon period.
 To date, this is the only explanation for the arrival of the low oxygen waters.

 Another interesting detail is that Noctiluca scintillans produces large amounts of phosphorus and nitrogen in its excretions.
 The bloom of the species has often been linked to mass mortalities of marine invertebrates and fish but in reality it does not produce toxins, it accumulates lethal amounts of ammonium which is then excreted into the environment.
 It is during toxic red tides, that the red genus excretes these lethal amounts to the animals around it.

+Eutrophication leads to the massive production of microalgae, which in turn provides sufficient food sources for Noctiluca scintillans.
+Noctiluca scintillans itself may also release nutrients into the environment, affecting the microalgae population.
+Recent studies have found that when coexisting with the diatom Skeletonema costatum, the growth rate of Noctiluca scintillans is slower, while the opposite is true for Skeletonema costatum.
+Therefore, Skeletonema costatum may inhibit the growth of Noctiluca scintillans.
+When the population density and nutrient concentration of the dinoflagellates Heterocapsa steinii and Heterosigma akashiwo increased, the population size of Noctiluca scintillans also increased.
+In addition, the nutrients released by Noctiluca scintillans will be absorbed and utilized by H. steinii.